NEW:Teen's mother tells reporters she doesn't think Darion Aguilar knew his victims

 Johnson had worked at the store for about three months, according to his Facebook page.

+Four suffered injuries in the chaos after the shooting.
 The other injured victim suffered a gunshot wound to the foot.
-Police said the woman wasn't in Zumiez; rather she was on the first floor when she was struck.
+Police said the woman wasn’t in Zumiez; rather, she was on the first floor when she was hit.

 University shootings earlier last week

-The mall shooting was the latest instance last week of gun violence or threats of it in ordinary places across the country.
+The mall shooting was the latest instance this week of gun violence or threats of it in ordinary places across the country.

 A student was shot dead Friday afternoon at South Carolina State University, prompting a manhunt for several suspects that extended beyond the school’s Orangeburg campus.